-The collection of information and data reported took place in collaboration with all of the Ariston Group's functions on the basis of their competence, activating ne produce 1.
-Solutions Smart sustainable comfort for a better future way we oo Building a Safeguard the Governance Operations sustainable future A decarbonised business with a circular approac Creating value responsibly Sustainable comfort, social progress and our planet at the centre of all we do.
+The collection of information and data reported took place in collaboration with all of the Ariston Group's functions on the basis of their competence, activating

+Ne produce 1.
+Solutions Smart sustainable comfort for a better future way we oo Building a Safeguard the Governance Operations sustainable future A decarbonised business with a circular approac Creating value responsibly progress and our planet a the centre of all we do.
 Since 1930.
 3. People & 4.
-Customers Communities The impac Exceeding expectations through excellent Empowering people to achieve more ers experience Our business stakeholders The impact on communities an information flow coordinated and supervised by the Group ESG Director and subjected to the ESG committee's approval.
+Customers Communities The impac Exceeding expectations through excellent Empowering people to achieve more stomers experience Our business stakeholders The impact on communitie an information flow coordinated and supervised by the Group ESG Director and subjected to the ESG committee's approval.